 Keep in mind that these are my personal experiences and that they might differ from what other people might have experienced!

-I started my bachelor degree studies at Korea University in March 2016, so I’ve just completed my third semester.
-I’m currently studying Media and Communication but was accepted into the double major program just last week which means that as of next semester International Studies will be my second major.
+I started my bachelor’s degree studies at Korea University in March 2016, so I’ve just completed my third semester.
+I’m currently studying Journalism and Mass Communication but was accepted into the double major program just last week which means that as of next semester International Studies will be my second major.

 Is it hard to get into a Korean university?

-How do I apply for a university in Korea?
+How do I apply to a university in Korea?

 How long does it take to get a bachelor’s/master’s degree?

-Bachelor degree studies usually are 4 years and master degree studies take 2 years here in Korea.
+Bachelor’s degree studies usually are 4 years and master’s degree studies take 2 years here in Korea.

 When does the academic year begin/end?